RobbiC13/RobbiC13/README.md

 ### 👩‍💻: About Me :

-I am looking for my next opportunity to work within a team creating products and tools that improve people's lives.
+I am a QA Analyst looking for my next opportunity to work within a team creating applications that improve people's lives.
+As an experienced software tester, I am proficient in both manual and automated testing.
+I'm adept at test planning and writing test cases.
-I have experience as a full stack web developer, specializing in Python and JavaScript.
+My previoius experience as a full stack web developer, specializing in Python and JavaScript, gives me the added benefit of understanding Test Driven Development and the SDLC.
-Recently I completed a SANS cybersecurity bootcamp where I earned my GIAC GSEC, GCIH and GCLD.
-I also have earned my AWS Cloud Practitioner certification.
+I also am certified in cybersecurity (GIAC GSEC, GCIH and GCLD) as well as earning my AWS Cloud Practitioner certification.
 Combining my knowledge of cloud, cybersecurity and the SDLC, I want to help companies create secure applications and products.

 ---